 Hi, I’m Jan Matson and I love painting beach scenes which depict the joy of beach life.
-Some of my beach paintings are serious, semi-impressionist and whimsical in style and some are painted to show my love of colour and beach frivolities.
+Some of my beach paintings are traditional, some impressionist and others fun and whimsical in style.
 Many summers of enjoyment are remembered in each painting.
 Beach paintings to suit coastal, tropical, bathroom wall or beach house decor.

 I love to watch the parade of people passing by, looking for ideas to paint.
-Sometimes it is the energy of youth, the way young people run and play on the beach.
-Other times it is the calmness and serenity of just sitting on a beach or strolling along the shore in the evening light.
+Sometimes it is the energy of youth, the way young people stroll, run and play on the beach.
+Other times it is the calmness and serenity of just sitting on a beach relaxing until the evening light.
 Painting the beach is relaxing, allowing me to feel that serenity.
 I escape from my everyday surroundings allowing the colors, the scent and the sounds of the beach to wash over me.

 First, when touring the coast, I visit beaches at different times of the day, taking lots of photographs and absorbing the general atmosphere.
 I watch how people are using the beach.
 At times, young people are playing games, building sandcastles, running with their dogs or surfing.
 At other times, beach visitors are relaxing, sunbathing or strolling the foreshore.